TheNetNomad/Gemini-FM/README.md

 0x1E | Acoustic Bass | DX Bass
 0x1F | Electric Guitar | Synthesizer 4

 The OPLL has fifteen preset voices and one user voice, which in this engine is hardcoded as a bell.
-The first half of the OPM sound bank is approximations of these OPLL voices, while the second half are either alterative versions that take advantage of the OPM's enhanced FM synthesis capabilities or alternate instruments altogether.
+The first half of the OPM sound bank is approximations of these OPLL voices, while the second half are either alternative versions that take advantage of the OPM's enhanced FM synthesis capabilities or alternate instruments altogether.
 By using only the insturments up to 0x10, you will have a song that sounds *roughly* the same on both chips, while using the second set of voices will allow you to better utilize the OPM without breaking compatability with the OPLL.